November 21, 2017

 Although the syntax did not seem very familiar to me as I do most of my programming in Pascal and only an occasional bit in C, Ruby claims to have a syntax similar to many popular languages.
 Since object oriented programming looks the same regardless of which language you choose to do it in.

 Another thing the documentation does not make clear is what exactly they intend the language to be used for.
 I may have missed it, but it would be nice to know if it’s designed to be use for teaching, scripting, cross-platform programming, education, or just general applications.
+Best is to buy research paper to know about the language.
 Despite it being fairly new, versions exist on several operating systems including Windows.
 It may be that much like Sun Microsystem’s Java language, Ruby will show why you should not let programmers simplify anything.
 Java remains a complex mess to everyone but the language of the designers, and form what I’ve seen so far Ruby did a better job, but looks like it could use a little more development.
 At least from a cursory glance it is much easier to learn than Java.